isawesom3/a-not-so-illussion/README.md

 # an illusion

 NOTICE:
-OK, straight off the bat, hope u like this, 'cuz it has exactly 1,768 lines of basic python turtle code.   (yes, i counted)
+OK, straight off the bat, i hope you like this, 'cuz it has exactly 1,768 lines of basic python turtle code.   (yes, i counted)

 now to see what it does, theres no link or anything, and theres no website to see it on, and you cant download it, so i guess all you cand do is copy the code from the .py file, and paste it into a python turtle IDE or IDLE or whatever its called.
- so what it does is making a not-so-illusion over and over again in like 6 different colors(im too lazy to count). and yeah.
+ so what it does is making a not-so-illusion over and over again in like 6 different colors. and yeah.
  ### a picture(and SOME details)